Endometriosis is a condition in which cells similar to those that line the uterus – the endometrium – grow in locations outside the uterus.

 Surgical methods used to treat endometriosis include:

-- Laparoscopic surgery (keyhole surgery) can be used to both diagnose and treat endometriosis.
-A slender tube is inserted into the abdominal cavity via a small incision and misplaced endometrium, cysts and adhesions are cut out (excision) or burnt (diathermy).
+- Laparoscopic surgery (keyhole surgery) is usually used to both diagnose and treat endometriosis.
+A slender tube called a laparoscope (which functions as a small telescope) is inserted into the abdominal cavity via a small incision, usually in the umbilicus, and endometrium-like cells, cysts and adhesions are cut out (excision) or burnt (diathermy).

-- Laparotomy is major surgery that is used to cut out or burn tissue or cysts when endometriosis is more severe.
+- Laparotomy is major surgery.
+An abdominal cut is used to cut out or burn tissue or cysts.
+This is occasionally done when complex surgery is required that is unsuitable for laparoscopy.

-- Bowel surgery may be necessary if the bowel has developed scarring from endometriosis.
+- Bowel surgery may be necessary if endometriosis has developed within the bowel wall.

 - Hysterectomy (removal of the uterus) may be an option if endometriosis is significantly impacting your quality of life and other treatments have not worked.
-If your ovaries are removed during a hysterectomy, you will need to discuss hormone replacement with your doctor.
+Recurrence of endometriosis is over 50 per cent if the ovaries remain.
+If your ovaries are removed during a hysterectomy, you will need hormone replacement because menopause occurs.

 Combined treatment for endometriosis